 Agile

 Agile is an iterative approach to software development and project management that helps teams deliver value to their clients faster and more efficiently.
-Unlike traditional approaches of project management, Agile organizes tasks in short iterations or sprints to increase the number of releases.
+Unlike traditional approaches to project management, Agile organizes tasks in short iterations or sprints to increase the number of releases.

 In this setting, teams need to break large projects into smaller manageable tasks and respond to changes in needs or scope as they arise.
 Testing is implemented early on so that developers can fix problems and make necessary adjustments while they build, providing better control over their processes and reducing many risks associated with the waterfall methodology.